ViktoriaKrasnova15/hallucination/SOLUTION.md

 I've also replaced Adam optimizer with AdamW optimizer with smaller lr and weight decay for the same reason.
 The last alteration in this file to stop overfitting - Scheduler.

-As for splitting.py, I've addend K-fold valindation on 5 folds to get more stable metric results.
+As for splitting.py, I've added K-fold valindation on 5 folds to get more stable metric results.
+So as a baseline I used test ROC AUC 71,67% (code as in the task but with k-fold validation, it demonstrated overfitting (high train quality, though 20% lower test quality)).

 In aggregation.py, I've saved the basic metric, as it has shown hight quality (over 70% ROC-AUC).
 I've also added the same approach in regards to the pre-last layer.
 My intuition was to look at the last layers